edjubuh/libconsole/README.md

 libconsole is a convenient console for PROS projects based off travisg's littkernel/lk console application.

+Pull requests are welcome to add standard functionality to the console!

 ## Installation
 To be done, but:
 ```